64kramsystem/personal_notes/rust.md

 #### Channels: Multiple Producers Single Consumer

-For SPMC, see crate [bus](#channels-single-producer-multiple-consumers-bus).

-SPMC can be emulated with multiple channels, however, performance is significantly slower than `bus`.
+For SPMC, see crate [bus](#channels-single-producer-multiple-consumers-bus), although it can be emulated with multiple channels.

 ```rust
 use std::sync::mpsc;